andreidimaano/Calcifer/README.md

  🔥 Calcifer 🔥
 </h1>
 <p align="center">
   Inspired by my Code With Friends <a href="https://github.com/andreidimaano/rodelo">submission</a>, Calcifer is a Discord Study Bot that allows users to start Pomodoro Timers.
+Click this <a href="https://discord.com/oauth2/authorize?client_id=781277794826715176&scope=bot">link</a> to add it to your server
 </p>

 All Commands:<br />